BenAlheit/niven/README.md

 ]
 }
 ```
-- Here `label` is the name of the function that was timed if `NivenTimeFunction` was used and the user provided label if `NivenTimeBlock` was used; `n_calls` is the number of times the function (or code block) was called; `nanoseconds` is the number of nanoseconds taken to run the code in that scope; `pct_of_parent` is the percentage of time that the direct parent of the current code block spent within the current code block (that is, `100 * parent.nanoseconds/child.nanoseconds`); and `children` is a list of the children blocks of the current block.
+- Here, `label` is the name of the function that was timed if `NivenTimeFunction` was used and the user provided label if `NivenTimeBlock` was used; `n_calls` is the number of times the function (or code block) was called; `nanoseconds` is the number of nanoseconds taken to run the code in that scope; `pct_of_parent` is the percentage of time that the direct parent of the current code block spent within the current code block (that is, `100 * parent.nanoseconds/child.nanoseconds`); and `children` is a list of the children blocks of the current block.